openbsd-ru/openbsd-ru.github.io/README.md

 Copyright law is complex, OpenBSD policy is simple - OpenBSD strives to provide code that can be freely used, copied, modified, and distributed by anyone and for any purpose.

 [OpenBSD's anonymous CVS](https://www.openbsd.org/anoncvs.html) is a method of keeping your local copy of the OpenBSD source tree up to date with respect to changes made to current OpenBSD sources.

 Thus, to get sources, use anoncvs:
 ```
 cvs -d anoncvs@mirror.osn.de:/cvs get -P www
 ```
-Use utf-8 encoding for Russian versions.
-Fell free to send us pull requests ;-)
+You can take/choose any non-translated part/page.
+Use utf-8 encoding
+for Russian versions.
+Every fixes, better wording or somethig like this are very welcome.
+Feel free to send a pull-request or just an issue if you have some question or ideas.

-Don't forget to add yourself to TODO list before you start your contribution.
+Don't forget to add yourself to the TODO list before you start your contribution (in case you're going to translate a big or new part).

 Our sources can be freely used, copied, modified, and distributed by anyone and for any purpose.

 ## CONTRIBUTORS